avyalova/9-3/README.md

-# npm init - для инициализации проекта
+# npm init for intiiate new project

 # add file that contins function which will be use for testing intro.js, make sure that yout function works